 A cruciate knee ligament injury curtailed his first season at the club but 16 goals in 21 league appearances was a sign of things to come, as Shearer embarked on the most prolific spell of his memorable career.

 The Geordie goal-getter netted over 30 goals in three consecutive Premier League seasons, the only man in the league’s history to have achieved the feat, helping fire Blackburn to the Premier League title in 1995.

-After four seasons he departed for boyhood club Newcastle, having established himself as one of the world’s finest forwards.
+After four seasons and 112 goals in just 138 league appearances he departed for boyhood club Newcastle, having established himself as one of the world’s finest forwards.